RoseCityRobotics/hardware-builds/README.md

 ## License

+This repository is licensed under the [MIT License](LICENSE).
 This repository contains educational materials for robotics instruction.
 Please respect component manufacturer trademarks and licensing when using this documentation.

 ---
 *Repository maintained for educational robotics courses*